umbertogriffo/fast-near-duplicate-image-search/README.md

 # Pytest 4.1.1 in order to develop Unit/Mock test
 pip install -U pytest

-# Versioneer 0.18 in order to manage the version number
+# Versioneer 0.18 in order to manage the version number (used by pandas and matplotlib)
 # https://github.com/warner/python-versioneer
 pip install versioneer